 Sweet Potato Fries

-- Combine mayonnaise, chipotle pepper, adobo sauce, and cumin in bowl.
+- Combine mayonnaise, finely chopped chipotle pepper, adobo sauce, and cumin in bowl.
 Mix until well combined.
 Refrigerate for at least an hour for best flavor.

 - Preheat oven 425 deg F (220 C).

-- Toss sweet potato wedges with 3 tbs light olive oil until well-coated.
+- Toss sweet potato wedges with 3 tablespoons light olive oil until well-coated.

-- Coat foil-lined baking sheet with 1 tbs light olive oil.
+- Line a baking sheet with foil and grease with 2 tablespoons light olive oil.
 (Alternatively, use parchment paper with no oil.)